Permafrost/Tundra/README.md

 ### tundra.decimal:subtract

-Subtracts the given decimal y from x, returning the result optionally rounded to the given precision (number of decimal places) using the given [rounding algorithm].
+Subtracts one decimal from another, returning the result optionally rounded to the given precision (number of decimal places) using the given [rounding algorithm].

 #### Inputs:

-* `$decimal.x` is a decimal value.
+* `$minuend` is the decimal value to be subtracted from.
-* `$decimal.y` is a decimal value.
+* `$subtrahend` is the decimal value to subtract.
 * `$precision` is an optional number of decimal places to be preserved in the result.
 * `$rounding` is an optional choice of the [rounding algorithm]